HazyResearch/EmptyHeaded/README.md

 Dependencies
 -----------------

-* AVX
+**AVX**

+A fundamental dependency of our system is that it is designed for machines that support the Advanced Vector Extensions (AVX) instruction set which is standard in modern and future hardware generations.
+Our performance is highly dependent on this instruction set being available.
+We currenlty DO NOT support old hardware generations without AVX.

+* Mac or Linux operating system
-* GCC 4.9 (Linux) or Clang (Mac)
+* GCC 5.3 (Linux) or Apple LLVM version 7.0.2 (Mac)
+* cmake 2.8 or higher
-* SBT 0.13.8
+* SBT
 * Clang-format
 * jemalloc
 * Intel TBB
 * iPython Notebook
+* cython
+* jpype 0.6.1
+* pandas
 * C++11
-* Mac or Linux operating system

 The instructions below detail our dependencies and how to install them on a Linux machine with sudo privileges.
 For Macs try `brew` (homebrew) instead of `apt-get`.
-A complete list of our dependencies as well as how to install them is in our `.travis.yml` file.
+A complete list of our dependencies as well as how to install them is in our `Dockerfile`.

 We support Mac and Linux operating systems.
 If you are running on a Mac you must use the default Clang installation.
 If you are running on a Linux machine we support GCC v4.9.

-**Why AVX?**

-A fundamental dependency of our system is that it is designed for machines that support the Advanced Vector Extensions (AVX) instruction set which is standard in modern and future hardware generations.
-Our performance is highly dependent on this instruction set being available.

 **Why iPython Notebook?**